andekd/CypressWS/SETUP.md

 1. NodeJS.
 Install from <https://nodejs.org/en/download/>
 2. Git.
 For windows goto <https://git-scm.com/download/win>
 3. Create an empty folder for the workshop and clone the github repo with 'git clone https://github.com/andekd/CypressWS.git'
+   If you want to install Cypress from scratch see <https://docs.cypress.io/guides/getting-started/installing-cypress>